Allegra McEvedy MBE

 The Good Stuff

-Allegra is a proud and active patron for the Fairtrade Foundation, and an ambassador for Compassion in World Farming.
-She is also a patron of The Food Chain, a charity that teaches people with HIV and AIDS both how to eat and cook in a way that supports a healthy lifestyle.
+Allegra is a proud and active Patron of the Fairtrade Foundation and an ambassador for Compassion in World Farming.
+She is also a Patron of The Food Chain, a charity that teaches people with HIV and AIDS how to eat and cook in a way that supports a healthy lifestyle.

-In 2008, Allegra was awarded an MBE for services to the hospitality industry, with the citation of promoting healthier eating and ethical sourcing in the UK.
+In 2008, Allegra was awarded the MBE for services to the hospitality industry, with the citation of promoting healthier eating and ethical sourcing in the UK.